jesseVDwolf/jesseVDwolf/README.md

 I'm working on.
 Do not expect everything on this account to be production ready 😄.

 My interests are mostly in data related engineering.
-In this repository you're likely to find the following tools used:
+In this repository you're likely to find the following tools/technolgy used:
  * Docker
  * Python
  * C/C++
+ * SQL/NoSQL

 I also have an account where I upload all my study related projects which have tests and are a little more robust.
 Check it out if you want to see what I'm currently studying: